bourgeoisie-hacker/nimbus-run/README.md

 You may ask: *“Why another autoscaler?”*
 - Most alternatives focus exclusively on Kubernetes.
 - But what about VMs?
-What if your builds need Docker-in-Docker or system-level isolation?
+What if your builds needs to build a container or needs system-level isolation?

 That’s where NimbusRun shines:
 - ✅ Run GitHub Actions jobs directly on VMs (no more “containers inside containers inside containers” inception nightmares).